-In my previous piece on breastfeeding science denialism, I noted that many professionals, clinicians, and public health advocates have expressed uncertainty as to how approach the issue with the general public.
+In my previous piece on the breastfeeding backlash movement, I noted that many professionals, clinicians, and public health advocates have expressed uncertainty as to how approach the issue with the general public.
 It just so happens that I have a tiiiiny bit of public relations and science policy experience, and have road-tested some language and strategical approaches to these discussions, and found them to be helpful.
 What follows is a collection of tips.

 Note: I apologize for the ads.
 I know they’re ugly.
 I’m sorry and I’m working on it!